marcinreliga/BuildTimeLogger-for-Xcode/README.md

 If the URL is not provided then uploading is skipped.

-To see remotely stored results call the app with additional param:
+To see remotely stored results call the app (from terminal, outside the Xcode) with additional param:
 ```
 /PATH/TO/BuildTimeLogger https://your-project-name.firebaseio.com/.json fetch
 ```